JeremyRitchie/.net-ecs-quickstart-cdk/README.md

 The webapp in this template is a nginx appliction.
 This can be switched out for any type of application supported by docker & AWS Fargate.

+Read more about this repo and how you can best use it here: https://jeremyritchie.com/posts/6/

 ## Prerequisites

 * Python3